lllIIIIlll/shared-lib/README.md

 Aggregates Jacoco reports from all modules.

+### JSON Utils Module

+Utility functions for working with JSON data in lllIIIIlll applications.

 ## Documentation

 For detailed documentation of each module, please refer to the respective module directories.